rebeccacamejo/ml-foundations/03_neural_networks/README.md

 # 03 ‑ Neural Networks

 This section introduces neural networks at two different levels.
-First we build a **Multi‑Layer Perceptron (MLP)** to classify handwritten digits from the classic digits dataset.
-Then we explore the fundamentals of **convolution**, the key operation that powers convolutional neural networks (CNNs).
-While we don't train a full CNN here (due to resource constraints), we demonstrate how convolution filters extract features such as edges from raw image data.
+First I built a **Multi‑Layer Perceptron (MLP)** to classify handwritten digits from the classic digits dataset.
+Then I explored the fundamentals of **convolution**, the key operation that powers convolutional neural networks (CNNs).
+While I didn't train a full CNN here (due to resource constraints), I demonstrated how convolution filters extract features such as edges from raw image data.

-Neural networks are ubiquitous in modern applications – from character recognition and speech processing to fraud detection and recommendation systems.
-The exercises in this folder highlight how neural architectures generalise linear models, learn complex patterns and underpin state‑of‑the‑art performance.
+Neural networks are everywhere in modern applications – from character recognition and speech processing to fraud detection and recommendation systems.
+The exercises in this folder highlight how neural architectures generalize linear models, learn complex patterns and underpin state‑of‑the‑art performance.

 ## Industry applications